Why I believe that Jesus is not God

 John Wesley, the founder of Methodism, observes that our beliefs about God come from four sources: the Bible, tradition, reason and experience.
-These have become known as the “Methodist Quadrilateral” or “Wesleyan Quadrilateral”.
+These have become known as the “Methodist Quadrilateral” or the “Wesleyan Quadrilateral”.
 Primarily Methodists seek to discover the Word of God through reading the Bible.
 We are informed by tradition, which includes teachings like the creeds.
-We employ reason: God calls us to love him with our minds as well as with our hearts, and this means using our own critical thinking to make sense of what the Bible says.
+We employ reason: God calls us to love him with all our mind as well as with all our heart, and this means using our own critical thinking to make sense of what the Bible says.
 And Methodism in particular has stressed the importance of our own life experience, especially when we have prayed and reflected about that experience with other Christians.

 John Wesley insisted that the Bible is the first authority and contains the only measure by which all truth is tested.
 The Bible was delivered by authors who were divinely inspired.
 The Bible is sufficient of itself.
 It neither needs, nor is capable of, any further addition.
 I am not as sure as John Wesley was that the Bible contains the only measure by which all truth is tested, but I will not be challenging his assertion in this talk.

 Methodist tradition, like the tradition of most mainstream denominations of the Christian Church, includes the doctrine of the Trinity.
 As a member of the Methodist Church, I do not lightly reject any doctrine taught by the Methodist Church.
-But within the Methodist Church I have freedom of belief, with responsibility: and after Bible study, fellowship and prayer it is my clear belief that, in the case of the doctrine of the Trinity, tradition is outweighed by the Bible, by reason, and by experience.
+But within the Methodist Church I have freedom of belief, with responsibility: and after Bible study, fellowship and prayer it is my clear belief that, in the matter of the doctrine of the Trinity, tradition is outweighed by the Bible, by reason, and by experience.

 What does the Doctrine of the Trinity say?